 The requirements that the applicants should meet for enlistment as a Navy SEAL are summed up in the following points:

 - The upper age limit of an applicant who is willing to take ASVAB for enlistment in the Navy SEAL should not exceed 28 years and the lower age limit is determined to not to be below 17 years.
 The consent of parents is considered for all those applicants who have not yet attained 18 years.

 - The candidates for SEAL should also qualify in PST or Physical Screening Test.

-- When it comes to family status, an applicant, as per the SEAL ASVAB requirements, should be a citizen of the United States.
+- As per the guidelines of the Defence Department, all SEAL applicants should be citizen of the United States.

-- The applicant should either be a high school graduate or possess GED or fulfill the SEAL ASVAB requirements that are relevant for joining the Special Operations of the Naval Forces.
+- The applicant should either be a high school graduate or possess GED or fulfill the criteria outlined by ASVAB, for becoming a SEAL and also those that are relevant for joining the Special Operations of the Naval Forces.
 However, for other queries or waivers related to eligibility, the recruiter offers proper guidance to the candidates.

 - The minimum score that should be obtained for becoming a SEAL candidate is 165, which is the sum total of the scores of General Science, Mechanical Comprehension and Electronic Information or 220 that combines the scores of Verbal Expression, Mathematics Knowledge, Mechanical Comprehension and Coding Speed.
 The minimum AFQT score for Navy is 35.